+1 - The level presented represents the 90th percentile of the 10 sites tested

-- 1 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing 270 mg/l of sodium should not be used for drinking by people on a moderately restricted sodium diet. - 2 The level presented represents the 90th percentile of the 10 sites tested.
+- 2 The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90% percentile is equal to or greater than 90% of the lead values detected at your water system.
-In this case, ten samples were collected at your system and the 90% percentile value was 2.1 ug/l.
-The action level for lead was exceeded at one of the sites tested. - 3 The level presented represents the 90{th} percentile of the 10 sites tested.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90{th} percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, ten samples were collected at your water system and the 90{th} percentile value was 1.88 mg/l.
-The action level for copper was exceeded at three of the sites tested.
+The 90th percentile is equal to or greater than 90% of the Copper values detected at your water system.
+In this case, ten samples were collected at your system and the 90th percentile value was 0.467 mg/l in September 2022.
+The action level was not exceeded in any of the sites tested in Sept.
+2022. - 3 This level represents the highest locational running annual average calculated from data collected.
 Definitions: